n-jabes/youtube-movie-download-bot/README.md

 - 🎞️ Downloads highest quality **video and audio streams** separately.
 - 🌍 Audio language preference (e.g., French) with automatic fallback to English.
+- 📝 **Downloads captions** (subtitles) in preferred language if available.
 - 📁 Downloads are saved in a structured `Youtube_Bot_Downloads/` directory.
+- 📂 Each video is saved in its own subfolder, named after a clean chunk of the title.
 - 🧠 Automatically names files based on YouTube titles.
 - 🧾 Logging with details like:
   - Video title